 3. We have tiny plates.
 The apartment we live in came furnished with pretty much everything we need, and since we're only living here for nine months or so, we don't want to buy a lot of stuff that we can't take back with us.
 So we've just been using the tiny plates that came with the apartment as our dinner plates.
 I think I'm like most guys, in that if you put a plate full of food in front of me, I'm going to eat it.
 Hence, a smaller plate means I eat less, which is fine.
 Still, I often get seconds or sometimes even thirds, but on a psychological level, I don't feel obligated to eat until I'm completely stuffed just because it's right there in front of me.

 5. I have seen very few overweight people in Moldova.
 Of course, I've spent most of my life in the Midwest United States, where obesity is somewhat the norm, and if I put on a couple of pounds when I lived there, I still felt skinny in comparison to some of the people I see waddling into the local Wal-Mart.
 In any case, being in a place where thin is the norm I think changes the way that we look at ourselves.
-On a related topic, not surprisingly, smoking seems to be a common past time in Moldova.
+On a related topic, not surprisingly, smoking seems to be a common pasttime in Moldova.
 I quit about five years ago and have no intention of taking it up again, but I tell you, if you're going to smoke, this is the place to do it.
-After all, a pack of cigarettes costs roughly the equivalent of between fifty cents and a dollar, and it doesn't carry the social taboo that it does in the U.S. This may also explain why everyone seems to be so skinny.
+After all, a pack of cigarettes costs roughly the equivalent of between fifty cents and a dollar, and it doesn't carry the social taboo that it does in the U.S. As I alluded to earlier, this may also explain why everyone seems to be so skinny.

 6. When we buy groceries, we have to keep in mind that whatever we get has to be carried uphill about four blocks, so we tend to limit our purchases to the essentials without as many frivolous items as we might have gotten in the U.S. Also, there just aren't as many random things like that to buy here.
 Hence, no cakes just because we were at the grocery store and felt like buying a mix and some frosting.
 Actually, I don't think they even have cake mixes here.

 7. Jamie does most of the cooking.
 For some reason, I've almost completely forgotten how to cook since we've been here, as if they have a red sun that has taken away my super powers.
-In any case, whereas I tend to cook whatever sounds good, Jamie tends to be a bit more conscious of the kinds of things we're putting into our bodies.
+In any case, whereas I tend to cook whatever sounds good, Jamie tends to be a bit more conscientious of the kinds of things we're putting into our bodies.
 So where I might have made pan-fried breaded chicken with pasta, Jamie makes things like hearty bean stew and vegetarian rice curry.
 Because she's a much more skilled cook than I am, she can make these things taste good, whereas I pretty much have to rely on the ingredients doing most of the work for me.

 8. Tapeworm is pretty common here.
 Enough said.